lgili/modbuscore/docs/index.md

 ---
 layout: default
-title: Modbus Library Documentation
+title: ModbusCore Documentation
 ---

-# Modbus Library Documentation
+# ModbusCore Documentation

+> **The Core of Modern Modbus Communication**

-Welcome to the Modbus C Library documentation.
-This library provides a modern, production-ready Modbus implementation for embedded systems and desktop applications.
+Welcome to the ModbusCore documentation.
+This library provides a modern, production-ready Modbus implementation for embedded systems and desktop applications, with configurable profiles from 8KB to unlimited.

 ## 📚 User Guides